-- Trust Territory Public Service experience since United States Α. administration took over (including WAE until June 30, 1972). - (a) Includes trainees.
-Includes employment under 61 TTC, Paragraph 9(d), (f), (h), (l), (m), (n) and (o). - (b) By Director of Personnel memorandum, dated January 26, 1972, to all Trust Territory of the Pacific Islands departments and districts, WAE appointments were to be terminated or converted to appointments per Administrative Directive 72-1 dated January 16, 1972.
+- A. Trust Territory Public Service experience since United States administration took over (including WAE until June 30, 1972). - (1) Includes trainees.
+Includes employment under 61 TTC, Paragraph 9(d), (f), (h), (l) (m), (n) and (o). - (2) By Director of Personnel memorandum dated January 26, 1972, to all Trust Territory of the Pacific Islands departments and districts, WAE appointments were to be terminated or converted to appointments per Administrative Directive 72-1 dated January 16, 1972.

-WAE appointments until June 30, 1972 are to be considered as full-time employment and service credited accordingly.
+WAE appointments until June 30, 1972, are to be considered as full-time employment and service credited accordingly.
 After June 30, 1972, for WAE or intermittent employment, time actually worked will be used to compute creditable service.

-- Marianas administration under U.S. Navy and NTTU.
-(2) Until 1962, when TTPI Headquarters moved to Saipan, the Marianas (Saipan and Tinian) were under Naval Adminis-Rota was already included in TTPI Administratration. tion prior to 1962. - Personnel under municipal governments.
-(3) - All employment within TTPI including: Peace Corps.
-Micronesian Claims Commission, National Weather Service, and U.S. Coast Guard. - U.S. military and civilian service in the Trust Territory.
-Active military service in United States Armed Forces; civilian service with the U.S. Armed Forces in the TTPI. - Employees of judiciary and legislative branches (Congress of Micronesia, municipal councils, and district legislatures).
-Judiciary, including district court judges who may have been or are presently on WAE appointments. - Service in the Commonwealth of the Northern Mariana Islands Government since April 1, 1976. - Trust Territory Government employment under the Seaman's (8) Act.
+- B. Marianas administration under U.S. Navy and NTTU.
+Until 1962, when TTPI Headquarters moved to Saipan, the Marianas (Saipan and Tinian) were under Naval Administration.
+Rota was already included in TTPI Administration prior to 1962. - C. Personnel under municipal governments. - D. All employment within TTPI including: Peace Corps, Micronesian Claims Commission, National Weather Service, and U.S. Coast Guard. - E. U.S. military and civilian service in the Trust Territory.
+Active military service in the U.S. Armed Forces in the TTPI. - F. Employees of judiciary and legislative branches (Congress of Micronesia, municipal council and district legislatures).
+Judiciary, including district court judges who may have been or are presently on WAE appointments.

-9) Employees of agencies and instrumentalities within the Commonwealth of the Northern Mariana Islands.
+- G. Service in the Commonwealth of the Northern Mariana Islands Government since April 1, 1976. - H. Trust Territory Government employment under the Seaman's Act. - I. Employees of government agencies and instrumentalities within the Commonwealth of the Northern Mariana Islands.